GliAcopo/Simple-Feed-Forward-Model/README.md

-# Simple Feed Forward Neural Network in C
+# Simple Feed-Forward Neural Network in C

 ## Description

-This project is a basic implementation of a feed-forward neural network using the C language and graph theory.
-The main goal is to learn how these models work by building one from scratch.
+This project provides a foundational implementation of a feed-forward neural network using the C programming language and principles of graph theory.
+The primary objective is to gain a deeper understanding of how such models operate by constructing one from the ground up.
-Note that the comments I write on my code are probably more complete and descriptive than this README.

-## Features

-- **Feed Forward Architecture:** Data flows from input to output (still in progress).
-- **Graph Representation:** Uses adjacency matrices to represent node connections.
-- **Activation Functions:** Includes basic activation functions (like Sigmoid).

-This project is part of my learning journey with C programming and neural networks.
-The code is still under development and might not follow best practices.

-**Feedback and suggestions are welcome!**
+The [Documentation.odt](Documentation.odt) file serves as a comprehensive guide to the program’s internal mechanics.
+Since the project's main purpose is educational, the documentation includes detailed commentary on the design decisions made throughout the development process.

 ## License

 This project is licensed under the **Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)**.
-This means others can share and adapt the code for non-commercial purposes, as long as credit is given to the original author.
-For more details, see the [LICENSE](LICENSE) file.
+This permits sharing and adapting the code for non-commercial purposes, provided appropriate credit is given to the original author.
+For more information, refer to the [LICENSE](LICENSE) file.

----